stevenjmesser/visitmy.website/_posts/2023-09-22-the-coming-horizon.md

 ## Pizza

-In other news, I am refining my _pizzaiolo_ skills.
+In other news, I am refining my *pizzaiolo* skills.
 Last weekend I cranked out some decent porchetta, fig and blue cheese pizzas.
 The dough was baked just right but the crusts were a little too puffy.
 Might benefit from being wider.
-And I’m overdoing it with the toppings...but who doesn’t want boatloads of cheese?
+And I’m overdoing it with the toppings…but who doesn’t want boatloads of cheese?

 ## Bookmarks